Clinery1/simle_lisp/README.md

 # Aren't there enough parenthesis in a normal-looking language?
 Probably, but WE NEEDED MORE!
 It does get tedious after a while, but it is easier than having multiple different kinds of character pairs to match across multiple lines.
-When I get rainbow parens working in my files, it should be easier.
+It is easier to match up the different parenthesis with rainbow parens.

 # Isn't it easier to have a normal-looking syntax?
 Yes and no. It is harder on the parsing, but maps more closely to the AST if designed correctly.